agisga/grpSLOPE_examples/README.md

 grpSLOPE R package usage examples.

-The code will change as the package becomes more user friendly.
+The code in this repository will get simpler and shorter as the package becomes more user friendly.